-: 5G UE-dependent Lightweight Device/AR Glasses with Pose Estimator, ISAR decoder & post-renderer and stereo re-encoder, with connected TWS Earbuds/Headphones, 5G UE and Cloud/Edge performing ISAR Pre-Rendering jointly
+: 5G UE-dependent End Device with Pose Estimator, ISAR decoder & post-renderer and stereo re-encoder, with connected TWS Earbuds/Headphones, 5G UE and Cloud/Edge performing ISAR Pre-Rendering jointly

 Variation C – Pose Estimation, Post-Rendering and audio playback on TWS Earbuds/Headphones

 In Variation C, as depicted in Figure 4.1-19, TWS Earbuds/Headphones perform ISAR decoding and head-tracked binaural post-rendering of audio and playback binaural audio.
-In addition, they perform pose estimation and provide pose information to the Lightweight device/AR glasses or directly to the 5G UE.
-The Lightweight device/AR glasses may be used to relay pose information and coded audio between TWS Earbuds/Headphones and the 5G UE.
+In addition, they perform pose estimation and provide pose information to the End Device or directly to the 5G UE.
+The End Device may be used to relay pose information and coded audio between TWS Earbuds/Headphones and the 5G UE.
 The 5G UE uses the pose information in the ISAR decoding and rendering and ISAR re-encoding stage.
 In addition, it is relayed to the Cloud/Edge.

 Figure